aabbtree77/blog/article4/index.md

-# Spintires
+# Mud

 [Spintires: The Original Game (2014-2020)](https://en.wikipedia.org/wiki/Spintires) is an outstanding game about off-road cargo delivery missions with hypnotizing realism of mud and vehicle physics.

-[A mess with unbalanced rewards between Pavel Zagrebelnyy, Saber, and Oovee](https://www.ign.com/articles/stuck-in-the-mud-how-a-tiny-beloved-driving-game-sparked-a-bizarre-decade-long-feud) has led them to three separate games which are missing the main question to answer: Will a given vehicle (with cargo) pass the swamp or not, what does work, what does not?
+[A mess with imbalanced rewards between Pavel Zagrebelnyy, Saber, and Oovee](https://www.ign.com/articles/stuck-in-the-mud-how-a-tiny-beloved-driving-game-sparked-a-bizarre-decade-long-feud) has led them to three separate games which are missing the main question to answer: Will a given vehicle (with cargo) pass the swamp or not, what does work, what does not?

-There should be at least several types of mud: (i) the denser swamps which are better handled with tracked vehicles, and (ii) those which can be conquered only by the vehicles with very large diameter (>1600mm), low pressure tires.
-DT-30, Trom-8, and Trom-20, with a proper Sherp/Bigbo machines which can get through mild forests and serious swamps.
+There should be at least several types of mud: (i) the denser swamps which are better handled with tracked vehicles, and (ii) those for the vehicles with very large diameter (>1600mm) low pressure tires, where anything else either sinks or gets stuck.

+Add DT-30, Trom-8, and Trom-20, with a proper Sherp/Bigbo machines which can get through forests and serious swamps.
 Siberia with Putorana Plateau, Kamchatka, the Arctic.
-Not 30 maps with 1000 missions of bs to choose from.
+Not 30 maps with 1000 missions of bs.

 Imagine the best of Spintires and [BeamNg.drive](https://en.wikipedia.org/wiki/BeamNG.drive) united into a single game.